FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-07-27-EVENT-dc-business-club-july.md

 Do you have a dream idea, side project or start-up business you want to move forward?
 Would you like to get honest feedback and support from a diverse group of 5 to 7 like-minded people who have dealt with or are dealing with similar issues and challenges?
-To find out more join us at Fab Lab Limerick on Thursday, Julye 27th at 7.30pm
+To find out more join us at Fab Lab Limerick on Thursday, July 27th at 7.30pm

 What’s involved:
 * Individual presents opportunity/challenge that they want feedback on,